DDLund/Frequency-Moments/README.md

 counterTest.m
 ```

-Implementation of a class for the deterministic and exact moment calculater:
+Implementation of a class for the deterministic/exact moment calculater:
 ```
 dCounter.m
 ```